phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 There exists however some pretty rare informations you need to persist across several requests.
 But that's uncommon.

-What could be kept unchanged throught requests ?
+What could be kept unchanged through requests ?
 What we call **persistent** objects.
 Once more let us insist : those are rare cases.
 For example, the current PHP executable path won't change from requests to requests.
 That latter information is allocated permanently, that means it is allocated with a traditionnal libc's ``malloc()`` call.

 What else ?
 Some strings.
-For example, the "_SERVER" string will be reused from request to request, as every request will create the ``$_SERVER`` PHP array.
-So the "_SERVER" string itself can be permanently allocated, because it will be allocated once
+For example, the *"_SERVER"* string will be reused from request to request, as every request will create the ``$_SERVER`` PHP array.
+So the *"_SERVER"* string itself can be permanently allocated, because it will be allocated once.

 What you must remember:

 * There exists two kinds of dynamic memory allocations while programming PHP (or extensions):
-    * Request-bound dynamic allocations
+    * Request-bound dynamic allocations.
-    * Permanent dynamic allocations
+    * Permanent dynamic allocations.

 * Request-bound dynamic memory allocations
-    * Must only be performed when PHP is treating a request (not before, nor after)
+    * Must only be performed when PHP is treating a request (not before, nor after).
-    * Can only be performed using the ZendMM dynamic memory allocation API
+    * Can only be performed using the ZendMM dynamic memory allocation API.
-    * Are very common, basically 95% of your dynamic allocations will be request-bound
+    * Are very common, basically 95% of your dynamic allocations will be request-bound.
-    * Are tracked by ZendMM, and you'll be informed about bad usage of the memory area, or if you leak
+    * Are tracked by ZendMM, and you'll be informed about bad usage of the memory area, or if you leak.

 * Permanent dynamic memory allocations
-    * Should not be performed while PHP is treating a request (not forbidden, but a bad idea)
+    * Should not be performed while PHP is treating a request (not forbidden, but a bad idea).
-    * Are not tracked by ZendMM, and you won't be informed about bad usage of the memory area, or if you leak
+    * Are not tracked by ZendMM, and you won't be informed about bad usage of the memory area, or if you leak.
-    * Should be pretty rare in an extension
+    * Should be pretty rare in an extension.

 Also, keep in mind that all PHP source code has been based on such a memory level.
 Thus, many internal structures get allocated using the Zend Memory Manager.
 Most of them got a "persistent" API call, which when used, lead to